Home Majors Ocean Engineering

 Across 4 schools, Ocean Engineering graduates earn an average of $69,786 per year in their first year after graduation.
 Earnings range from $67,941 to $71,788 depending on the school.

-What's the outlook for a Ocean Engineering degree?
+What's the top-ranked school for Ocean Engineering?